mca91/ITEWR_DC_Course/chapter1.md

 attachments :
   slides_link : https://github.com/Emwikts1970/URFITE_DC/raw/master/Econometrics

---- type:NormalExercise lang:r xp:100 skills:1
+--- type:NormalExercise lang:r xp:100 skills:1 key:
 ## The Simple Linear Regression Model I

 In this exercise, you will learn how to use R for estimating linear regression models.
 We use the `CPSSWEducation` data set coming with the AER package.